andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 Thank you for participating in this research.

 If you have any questions or concerns about this survey, please feel free to contact Andrew Heiss by e-mail at andrew.heiss@duke.edu or by phone at +1 801-734-9327

+---

+# Optional blocks

+## No consent

+*Q6.1*: I'm sorry you did not consent to participate in this research.
+Could you briefly explain why?

+:   Multiline text field

+## Not INGO

+*Q7.1*: This survey is only concerned with international NGOS, or NGOs that work in countries other than the ones they are based in.
+Based on your responses, your organization only works in `home_country`, indicating that you are not an international NGO.
+If this is a mistake and your organization does work abroad, click here to restart the survey.
+Otherwise, click on the forward arrow below to end the survey.
+Thanks for your time!

+:   Descriptive text